Permissions & Deliverability

 Need help improving your own deliverability rate?
 Check out the EmailTooltester Deliverability Audit.
 We're happy to help.

-In spite of our best efforts to establish the same testing conditions for each tool, it’s true that other factors can play an important role.
+In spite of our best efforts to establish the same testing conditions for each platform, it’s true that other factors can play an important role.
 We have put together a complete guide on email deliverability best practices, where you can find more detailed information on the points below:

 Email Authentication